rrafush/weather_app/README.md

 ## Credits

-This project was made inspired by the app build on the Dart complete course by [Andrea Bizzotto](https://github.com/bizz84).
+This project was made inspired by the app built on the Dart complete course by [Andrea Bizzotto](https://github.com/bizz84).
 I have to thank the girls from Flutter Girls who always support and help me in every issue I bump into, you are the best!

 ## [LICENSE: MIT](LICENSE.md)